JLWProject/NTFSSecurity/README.md

 # NTFSSecurity

-This repo contains two sip files.
-One being GPO export that is used as a base templete for my Domain Controllers and another that is a custom powershell module (unable to credit, as I found this years ago).
+This repo contains two Zip files.
+One being GPO export that is used as a base templete for my Domain Controllers, and another that is a custom powershell module (unable to credit, as I found this years ago).
 This module will allow you manage NTFS permissions.